colehaus/colex/content/posts/moral-limits-markets-critique/main.md

 I think it behooves us to start with a discussion of precisely what markets are.
 This should clarify and it should help us understand which features of markets are necessary and which contingent.

-Without thinking *too* deeply about it, I'll say a market is a legal and sociocultural system via which unaffiliated parties may exchange rights---paradigmatically, one party gives up the rights for exclusive use (viz., property rights) of some tangible good and receives in exchange the rights for exclusive use of some quantity of money.
+Without thinking *too* deeply about it, I'll say a market is a legal and sociocultural system via which unaffiliated parties may exchange rights---paradigmatically, one party gives up the rights for exclusive use (i.e. property rights) of some tangible good and receives in exchange the rights for exclusive use of some quantity of money.
 I choose this annoyingly abstract definition to highlight the flexibility and generality of markets which is important when talking about atypical markets.

 # Markets vs. property